© 2024 M&T Bank and its affiliates and subsidiaries. All rights reserved.

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.
 This material is provided for informational purposes only and is not intended as an offer or solicitation for the sale of any security or service.
 It is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 There is no assurance that any investment, financial or estate planning strategy will be successful.

 Faced with the highest rate of inflation in almost 30 years, the Federal Reserve (Fed) began hiking interest rates in early 2022.
-In a year and a half, the federal funds rate has increased from just above zero to a current target ceiling of 5.25% as of May 2023*.
+In just over two years, the federal funds rate has increased from just above zero to a current target ceiling of 5.50% as of July 2024.*.
 While financial professionals and the media debate the future trajectory of interest rates, anyone considering their planning is left to work with the current elevated interest rates.
 It can be helpful then to consider what opportunities the current interest rate environment offers.
 The climb in rates has altered thinking about estate planning techniques and curtailed the era of “cheap money” enjoyed since the Great Recession.
 Yet opportunities abound to put into place new estate planning structures and to recommit to sound financial planning and debt management.

 How interest rates relate to estate planning